saitama8mychicken/temp/README.md

 occurrence of the keywords in your corpus as a bar-chart and as a wordcloud (in separate output tabs) as your second output.
 Here is a sample keyword list to test and try on your automotive corpus: keyword_list = c('engine', 'mileage', 'comfort', 'performance', 'interior', 'maintenance', 'price')

+## solution
+The above question has been solved using python as given above